-» Deutsche Version

 - The following data are stored by the hoster when the www site is accessed in order to ensure the operation of the web server and protect it against abuse or malicious attacks: Name, language and version of the client software (=e.g. a web browser, a proxy or a crawler), operating system, IP-address of the client, date and time of access with time zone difference to GMT, requested page, HTTP status code, data amount transferred, referrer.
 These data are deleted after 14 days.

 - Log files and usage statistics are only created and deployed with local tools in the environment provided by the hoster.

 - When a user follows a link in a www site, a web browser can possibly send the URL (="address") of the current site (="Referrer") to the server of the next site.
 This feature is pre-configured in usual web browsers but can be disabled by users.

 - Client software usually also transmit information about the used web browser software, language and version, the operating system.
 The transmission of that information can also be controlled in many browsers.

-- The web server of my hoster generates a statistical summary of received meta-information which allows me to assess the visibility of the web site through various search engines and other publications, their technical suitability and relevance for various viewing environments and operating systems, assess the interest of users in various topics on the site and whether they rather follow direct links from outside or visit several pages within, and technical problems like e.g. orphaned links within the site.
+- The web server of my hoster generates a statistical summary of received meta-information.
+This enables me to estimate the visibility of the web site through various search engines and other publications, their technical suitability and relevance for various viewing environments and operating systems, assess the interest of users in various topics on the site and whether they rather follow direct links from outside or visit several pages within, and to recognize technical problems like e.g. orphaned links within the site.

 In my personal opinion, the following information is much more relevant - and its communication should be requested by law much more urgently: